-DAM Vets — the Oregon State University Carlson College of Veterinary Medicine Disaster Action Management Team — is dedicated to providing disaster response training and education to veterinarians, veterinary support staff and veterinary students.
+DAM Vets — the Oregon State University Carlson College of Veterinary Medicine Disaster Action Management Team — is dedicated to providing disaster preparedness training and outreach to the public, as well as disaster response training and education to veterinary professionals and students.

 DAM Vets is supported with grant funding by the Oregon Veterinary Medical Association and the American Society for the Prevention of Cruelty to Animals.
 We thank them for their support!